rosemaryW1/rosemaryW1/README.md

 ### 💻 Software Engineer | AI Enthusiast | Open Source Contributor

 🚀 Passionate about **building cutting-edge AI-driven software solutions** and crafting seamless user experiences.
-With a strong background in backend and full-stack development, I specialize in **Python, Go, TypeScript, and cloud computing**.
+With a strong background in backend and full-stack development, I specialize in **Python, Go, TypeScript,React, React Native and cloud computing**.

 ---